-All students who enroll in courses at Binghamton are authenticated through an identity management system that provides a unique user ID and password for access.
-Without these identifiers, students cannot register for classes or access University tools for distance learning.
-The University's policies regarding academic honesty and acceptable use of Information Technology Services include penalties for unauthorized use of another individual's name and password and for cheating on examinations.
-In addition, some academic units offering distance-learning classes use proctored exams.
-In the future, when other methodologies to assist with student authentication become more prevalent and affordable, Binghamton University will use them.
-(For more information, see ITS acceptable use policy, and the academic honesty policy in the University Bulletin).
-Instructors of distance-learning courses are encouraged to require students to acknowledge the acceptance of these policies in course syllabi and in online materials provided for the course.
+At Binghamton University, distance learning students must log into a secure portal using a customized user id and password.
+All students who enroll in courses at Binghamton are authenticated through an identity management system that provides a unique user name and password for access.
+Without these identifiers, students cannot register for classes or access university tools for distance learning.
+The university's policies regarding academic honesty and acceptable use of Information Technology Services include penalties for unauthorized use of another individual's name and password and for cheating on examinations.
+(For more information, please see ITS acceptable use policy, and the academic honesty policy in the University Bulletin).
+In addition, some academic units offering distance learning classes use proctored exams.
+Instructors of distance learning courses are encouraged to require students to acknowledge the acceptance of these policies in course syllabi and in online materials provided for the course.

 Graduate Students are limited to a small number of overall credits.
 See the Graduate School Manual for details.